anshs101/flyeaglesfly-stats/README.md

 # flyeaglesfly-stats
-An NFL analytics blog focused on the Philadelphia Eagles, using data science and machine learning to uncover hidden insights from the field.
+An NFL analytics blog focused on the Philadelphia Eagles, using statistics and machine learning to uncover hidden insights from the field.